 If you have concerns with the online process, please connect directly with CPA.

 Your input, in combination with technical expertise, will be used to develop recommended updates to the Residential Parking Permit Program.
-Recommendations will be presented to the Standing Policy Committee on Transportation & Transit March 18, 2020 and Council in April.
-Implementation of the Residential Parking Permit program updates will begin in Summer 2020 using a phased approach.
+Recommendations will be presented to the Standing Policy Committee on Transportation & Transit and Council late 2020.
+Using a phased approach, implementation of the Residential Parking Permit program updates will begin following Council approval.